btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

 Once people are using Flank, the product team will want insights into user behavior.
 Flank provides analytics on who does what,  when.
-You shouldn't have to instrument everything.
+You don't have to build any instrumentation.

 **Just write code.**